andreas-maniotis/trivium/README.md

 2. For every (possibly empty) finite sequence q1 ... qn of s-expressions the term `p = (q1 ... qn)` is an s-expression, too.

+Sometimes we call a symbolic atom an *atomic expression* or merely an *atom*.
+An expression that is not atomic is generally called a *non-atomic expression*.

 A *symbolic programming language* is a programming language, whose programs denote transformations on symbolic expressions.
 It is called a *homoiconic language* when its semantics is a partial map of the form